History of UH Cancer Program

 Mr. Ireland, who was ill with bone cancer, wrote a letter to his good friend Governor James Rhodes to support funding for a cancer center at UH.
 In response, Governor Rhodes requested the Ohio Legislature approve $14 million for the cancer center.
 This government earmark partially funded construction of outpatient cancer facilities in University Hospitals Bolwell Health Center and new state-of-the art cancer technology.

 In 1982, hospital leadership recognized Mr. Ireland’s efforts by naming the cancer program University Hospitals Ireland Cancer Center.
-That same year, University Hospitals Case Medical Center and Case Western Reserve University merged their respective clinical and laboratory research resources to form a broader-based cancer center.
+That same year, University Hospitals Cleveland Medical Center and Case Western Reserve University merged their respective clinical and laboratory research resources to form a broader-based cancer center.

 In 1987, the National Cancer Institute (NCI) named UH Ireland Cancer Center the first clinical cancer center in Northern Ohio.
 The center’s partnership with Case Western Reserve University attracted recognition and funding for innovative research.
 From its beginning, UH Ireland Cancer Center has strived to provide the highest standards of care for cancer patients, to make new discoveries about treating the disease through clinical research and to reach out to the community through educational efforts and information on the effectiveness of early screening.
 As a result of the outstanding work of its faculty and staff, UH Ireland Cancer Center attained the National Cancer Institute’s highest designation as a Comprehensive Cancer Care Center in 1998 - it retains that distinction today.
-Through the years, UH cancer services grew to seven sites on UH Case Medical Center campus.
+Through the years, UH cancer services grew to seven sites on UH Cleveland Medical Center campus.

 The cancer center is named after Jane and Lee Seidman who generously donated $42 million in support of Vision 2010:The UH Difference.